AuroreVanHoorebeke/AuroreVanHoorebeke/README.md

 My name is Aurore, I'm passionate about tech and I'm currently working on my way to become a Kick-Ass Junior Web Dev!

 #### 🔭 I’m currently working on:
 Projects during my formation at BeCode.org.
 A WebDev bootcamp based in Brussels, BE.
+Currently training for my upcoming internship!
 #### 🌱 I’m currently learning:
-Web Dev tricks, but especially Python language at the moment.
-I love its versatility.
+Web Dev tricks, Python language and, at the moment, Java (first strongly-typed language, yay!)
 I'm interested in so many languages, frameworks and libraries that this readme section will change quite a lot.
 Keep an eye on it if you want to stay updated!